 Over the years we have rolled up our sleeves and got stuff done, but now is our time to shout about our great city and all that happens here.

-To be successful the bid needs to reflect the people of the city.
-The bid team will be looking to involve everyone across Southampton in shaping what will be submitted to the Department of Digital, Culture, Media and Sports next year.
-It is really important that the process of creating the bid is collaborative and truly reflects the diversity and values of Southampton’s people.
+The bid needed to reflect the people of the city.
+The bid team involved everyone across Southampton in shaping the bid which was submitted to the Department of Digital, Culture, Media and Sports.
+It was really important that the process of creating the bid was collaborative and truly reflected the diversity and values of Southampton’s people.

-Southampton has been selected as one of the eight successful locations chosen to move to the next stage to become UK City of Culture 2025!
+Southampton was selected as one of the final four locations chosen to become UK City of Culture 2025!

-Following a record of 20 bids, eight places have been longlisted for the prestigious UK City of Culture 2025
+Following a record of 20 bids, four final places was shortlisted for the prestigious UK City of Culture 2025